On Drift Induced by Local Transition Asymmetry in Combinatorial State Spaces: Entropy Landscape

 From this viewpoint, the induced distribution over $d$ is maximized at distances near $\hat{d}^*$, namely at $d \in \{\lfloor \hat{d}^* \rfloor, \lceil \hat{d}^* \rceil\}$.
 Hence, shells near $\hat{d}^*$ carry the largest combinatorial weight and are the most typical under the uniform measure.
 This shows that the feasible space is combinatorially biased toward intermediate distances from the reference state.
 In particular, configurations close to or far from the reference state are relatively less frequent compared to those near $\hat{d}^*$.

 This probabilistic viewpoint provides a natural interpretation of the entropy landscape: the function $S(d)$ captures how the combinatorial volume of the feasible space is distributed across distances.
-This structural bias interacts with local transition dynamics, as analyzed in the next section.
+This structural bias plays a central role in shaping the local transition dynamics analyzed in the next section.